 Similar to Plan C, Plan F is only available for those who became eligible for Medicare prior to January 1, 2020.
 Many who would have opted for Medigap Plan F are now choosing Plan G, which is largely similar.

 When it was available, Plan F paid for practically everything that Medicare did not cover.
 There was little worry about being hit with out-of-pocket costs after receiving medical care.
 While the monthly premium for this plan was more expensive, its comprehensive coverage assured consumers of predictable medical costs.

 This high-deductible plan is gaining in popularity as people seek a cost-effective option that still has extensive coverage.
 It provides nearly all the same benefits as Plan F, but at a lower monthly premium because it does not cover the Part B deductible.

 Medicare Supplement Insurance Plans K, L, and M

 Medigap Plans K, L, and M are all lower-cost options.
 In exchange for the lower premiums, these plans cover only a portion of the amount not covered by Original Medicare.
 These plans can be thought of as partial coverage plans and make sense for those who want coverage, but do not want a high monthly premium.

 Finally, the newest Medigap option is Plan N. This lower-cost option covers copays for doctor’s visits and trips to the emergency room.
 The copays for these visits are typically not very expensive, so it would make sense to review whether the savings on this plan could fit your budget.

-Analysts expect that Medigap Plan G will grow in popularity in 2021, a high-deductible plan.
-2021 enrollees are expected to pay a deductible of $2,370 before coverage begins, but the plan will then cover everything not covered by Original Medicare.
+Analysts expect that Medigap Plan G will continue to grow in popularity in 2022.
+For the high-deductible option, enrollees are expected to pay a deductible of $2490, but the plan will then cover everything not covered by Original Medicare.

 As health care costs are are quickly rising, Medicare Supplement Insurance can make your health care more affordable and protect you from large, unexpected out-of-pocket costs.